TBV Radar SLAM -- trust but verify loop candidates

 An overview of \tbv{} is presented in Fig.~\ref{fig:tbv_overview}.
 In this section, we detail the components including \cfear{} (Sec.~\ref{sec:cfear_radarodometry}), place recognition (Sec.~\ref{sec:place_recognition}), verification of loop candidates (Sec.~\ref{sec:loop}), and pose graph optimization (Sec.~\ref{sec:pose_graph_optimization}).
 The self-supervised training of alignment verification (Sec.~\ref{sec:self_supervised_alignment_verification}) runs once during a learning phase and is not required for online SLAM.

 We use the radar odometry pipeline \textit{\cfear{}}~\cite{cfear_journal} (specifically the \textit{CFEAR-3} configuration).
 This method takes raw polar radar sweeps as input and estimates sensor pose and velocity.
 As an intermediate step, the method computes a set of radar peaks $P^t$ and a set of oriented surface points $\mathcal{M}^t$ at time $t$.
-These representations will be referred to in the later stages of our pipeline.
+These sets are reused for other modules.
 CFEAR filters the radar data by keeping the \kstrongest{} range bins per azimuth.
 The filtered point set is compensated for motion distortion and transformed into Cartesian space, - this is also the point set from which we extract radar peaks ($P^t$).
 A grid method is then used to compute a set of oriented surface points $\mathcal{M}^t$ from the filtered set.
 Odometry is estimated by finding the pose $\mathbf{x}^t$ in SE(2) which minimizes the sum of surface point distances between the current scan $\mathcal{M}^t$ and the $|\mathcal{K}|$ latest keyframes $\mathcal{M}^\mathcal{K}$ jointly as

-where $w_{i,j}$ are surface point similarity weights, $\rho$ is the Huber loss function, and $g$ is the pairwise distance between surface points in the correspondence set $\mathcal{C}_{corr}$.
+where $w_{i,j}$ are surface point similarity weights, $\rho$ is the Huber loss function, and $g$ is the pairwise distance between surface points ($m$) in the correspondence set $\mathcal{C}_{corr}$.
 A keyframe $k\in\mathcal{K}$ is created when the distance to the previous exceeds $1.5$~m.
 This technique reduces drift and removes excessive scans acquired when the robot remains stationary.
 Upon creation of a new keyframe, odometry constraints are created from the relative alignment between the current pose and the latest keyframe.
-Odometry constraints are added to $\mathcal{C}_{odom}$ and used to correct trajectory (via pose graph optimization) as detailed in Sec.~\ref{sec:pose_graph_optimization}.
+Odometry constraints are added to the set $\mathcal{C}_{odom}$ and used to correct trajectory (via pose graph optimization) as detailed in Sec.~\ref{sec:pose_graph_optimization}.